Choosing Your SOAR Date

 How do I take the online theory class?

 Register for MuCT1100 Elements of Music, an online course on the fundamentals of music.
 This BGSU online course is being offered from beginning June 25.
 Contact the Office of Registration and Records at (419) 372-8441 to register.
 You will do so as a guest student.
 If you attend SOAR while you are enrolled in the online Elements of Music class, your advisor will work with you to add the appropriate theory class pending the outcome of the course-work for this class.
-Information about costs per credit hour can be found here.
+Information about costs per credit hour.

 Work with your private or high school music teacher.